GastonWoollands/farm/README.md

-# Contando vacas - Farm Management System
+# LiveStock - Farm Management System

 A complete farm management solution for tracking cattle registrations, metrics, and objectives.

 ## Description

-Contando vacas is a full-stack application designed for farm owners to manage their cattle inventory.
+LiveStock is a full-stack application designed for farm owners to manage their cattle inventory.
 It provides offline-capable registration, real-time metrics tracking, search functionality, and goal setting for farm operations.

 ## Project Structure